Air Defense

 Role

-Terminal-phase interception of short- and medium-range ballistic missiles, cruise missiles, and air-breathing targets
+Terminal-phase interception of short- and medium-range ballistic missiles, cruise missiles, air-breathing threats, and unmanned aerial systems

 Guidance